-More specifically, the round dance that inspired the painting was a fishermen dance the artist observed in the Southern French city of Collioure, a version of the “Sardana,” a traditional Catalan farandole.
+More specifically, the round dance that inspired the painting was a fishermen dance the artist observed in the Southern French city of Collioure.
+It was a version of the “Sardana,” a traditional Catalan farandole.

-Despite the painting’s simplistic style, Matisse still developed a sense of movement and space within Dance: the endless sky and rounded shapes that forms the earth seem to be infused with some of the energy emanating from the rhythmical charged bodies.
-They seem to be in a trance, and the viewer can almost hear the beat of the drums and imagine a frenzied dance as the figures turn in a circle.
+Despite the painting’s simplistic style, Matisse still developed a sense of movement and space within Dance.
+The endless sky and rounded shapes that forms the earth creates energy emanating from the rhythmical charged bodies.
+They seem to be in a trance.
+One can almost hear the beat of the drums and imagine a frenzied dance of the circled figures.
 The articulation of dance with music is essential as music creates its rhythm.
 In this regard, it is interesting to analyse Dance in parallel to its counterpart Music.
 The ongoing movement in Dance is in stark contrast with Music, where the figures are vertical and static.
 The singers almost look like spectators, gazing up at the dancers with their arms resting on their knees.

 Breaking the rules